Mathpix/vscode-mathpix-markdown/README.md

 ## Extension Installation

-Open VSCode and open the command pallete (`f1` key) then type `ext install mathpix-markdown` or search for mathpix-markdown in the extensions section.
+Open VSCode and open the command pallete (`f1` key) and enter `ext install @id:mathpix.vscode-mathpix-markdown` or search for `@id:mathpix.vscode-mathpix-markdown` in the extensions section.

 ## Mathpix Markdown Usage